We are grateful for every donation to the Erin K. Johnson Memorial Fund.

 What We want to acheive

-Support connecting youth with the outdoors and wildlife.
+Support connecting youth with environmental sciences and outdoor education.

-Encouraging youth and adults to spend time outdoors and to appreciate and understand the natural world.
+Encourage youth and adults to spend time outdoors and to appreciate and understand the natural world.